 What To Do If You Are Selected

-If selected for Federal Verification, you are required to complete the requested information from our office.
-If we must verify you and/or your parent’s federal tax information, this will be completed by using the FAFSA IRS Data Retrieval Tool (DRT) or with a signed copy of your 2018 Federal tax return and applicable schedules.
+If selected for Federal Verification, you are required to complete the information requested by our office.
+If we must verify you and/or your parent’s federal tax information, this can be done by using the FAFSA IRS Data Retrieval Tool (DRT) or with a signed copy of your 2018 Federal tax return and applicable schedules.

-To submit and transfer your completed tax information to the FAFSA form, we recommend using the IRS Data Retrieval Tool (DRT); again this process is accessed through your FAFSA form on www.fafsa.gov.
-Using this tool will reduce processing delays.
+To submit and transfer your completed tax information to the FAFSA form, we recommend you use the IRS DRT; this tool is accessed through your FAFSA form on www.fafsa.gov.
+Using the IRS DRT reduces processing delays.

 You will be unable to use IRS DRT if: